 In accordance with the recommendation of the Eurobodalla Recreation and Open Space Strategy, Council will install "Smoking Prohibited" notices, where appropriate, as part of 'grouped' signage at sportsground spectator areas in Mackay Park.
 "Dogs Prohibited" signs will also be installed.
+Additional controls and signage may be added, as appropriate.

-6.9 Contact in relation to the use or management of the land
+6.10 Contact in relation to the use or management of the land